radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 {{< tabs Azure >}}
 {{% codetab %}}

-1. Delete your existin Redis cache, which we will redeploy with an Azure resource:
+1. Delete your existing Redis cache, which we will redeploy with an Azure resource:

    ```bash
    rad resource delete rediscaches db